NormHeckman/tssg-data-analytics/README.md

 ##### Titanic: Machine Learning running on your PC or Workstation
 You can download that iPython notebook.
 Here are some 'how to' instructions:
-The recommended Python instalation is the [Anaconda Python](https://www.continuum.io/downloads) package.
+The recommended Python instalation we use is the [Anaconda Python](https://www.continuum.io/downloads) package.
-Note that Kaggle uses Python 3.x so you may need to select that version.
-If you have the default 2.7 as well as have installed 3.x, then at the anaconda prompt you need to enter **'activate py35'** to switch form the default Python 2.7 to Python 3.x.
+Note that Kaggle uses Python 3.x so you may need to select, install and run that version.

-Install required package seaborn  at the anaconda command prompt.
+Install required package seaborn (required by the tutorial) at the anaconda command prompt.
  **'conda install -c anaconda seaborn=0.7.1'**

 Download the [iPython Starter Tutorial](https://www.kaggle.com/omarelgabry/titanic/a-journey-through-titanic) notebook file by clicking the download button